TyeYeah/LaTeXfromExcel/README.md

 python interface.py
 ```
 ### Run Executable File
-Get executable file at [this link](https://github.com/TyeYeah/LaTeXfromExcel/releases) according to your platform.
+Get executable files at [this link](https://github.com/TyeYeah/LaTeXfromExcel/releases) according to your platform.
+They are sometimes buggy because they're not built from the latest source codes.
 ## Feature
 Now I developed two modules:
 1. File Format Conversion